-Pelargonium is a herbal medicine that is more effective for treating colds, sore throat, sinusitis and acute bronchitis than anything I can prescribe as a doctor.
+Pelargonium is the most effective herbal medicine for treating colds, sore throat, sinusitis and acute bronchitis – better than anything I can prescribe as a doctor.
 The herbal remedy is extracted from the root of a South African geranium, Pelargonium sidoides.
 It has several centuries of use as a Zulu herbal remedy known as Umckaloabo – a word which roughly translates as ‘for heavy cough and chest problems’.

 Pelargonium was first popularised in Britain over a hundred years ago, when it was brought back from Africa by an Englishman who was ‘cured’ of tuberculosis by a tribal healer.
 Then known as ‘Steven’s Consumption Cure’, it went out of fashion with the advent of anti-tubercular drugs.
 Pelargonium is now re-emerging as an effective treatment for both bacterial and viral upper respiratory tract infections with modern research confirming its effectiveness.